Got questions? We've got answers!

 Phone voting begins during the show on Mondays, and is open until 60 minutes after the conclusion of that show in your local time zone.

 Online voting at both ABC.com and Facebook opens each Monday when the show begins on the East Coast at 8 p.m.
 ET (5 p.m.
 PT) and stays open until 8 p.m.
 ET (5 p.m.
 PT) the next day.
-During the season’s final week on Monday, May 19, online voting will open when the show begins on the East Coast at 8 p.m.
+During the season’s first, second and final week, online voting will open when the show begins on the East Coast at 8 p.m.
 ET (5 p.m.
 PT) and will stay open until 11 a.m.
 ET (8 a.m.
-PT) on Tuesday, May 20.
+PT) the following morning.

 4. What are the phone numbers for voting by phone?